 Aside from rowing boats and beheading enemies, you might be surprised to know the Vikings lived with quite numerous positive principles.

 For instance, Norse mythology believed that rune writing gave a man his power.
 Bathing and grooming weekly were essential to respecting one’s body.
-In comparison, this was far from the norm back in European times of the early middle ages.
+This outlook was far from the norm back in European times of the early middle ages.

 For memorials, the dead were sent out to sea with all of their belongings.
 Not an article of clothing or jewelry was to be missing; even their animals rode along!

-They also believed in bravery, though it was considered to the only for a fallen warrior way to reach the Norse afterlife, the Valhalla.
+They also believed in bravery, though it was considered that only a fallen warrior would reach the Norse afterlife, Valhalla.

 From AD 800 to 1066 the Germanic Norse seafarers had traveled from Scandinavia all the way to northern and central Europe.
 During travel they placed their fate in the three Norns, which ruled over the future, present and past.
 To maintain a good health out on the seas, observance of religion was critical while medicine meant death.
 In other words, medicine angered the gods like Thor and Loki.